Canonical colourings in random graphs: Rainbow cliques in bounded colourings of random graphs

 For the given $\l$-partite subgraph $S$ on partition classes $U_1,\dots,U_\l$ we may assume, without loss of generality, that $|U_i|\geq \eps n/2$, since otherwise the bound easily follows from~$\kappa_\l(S)\leq\kappa_\l(G)$ and part~\ref{it:trans1-3} of Theorem~\ref{t:transference1}.
-Moreover, due to the properties of the random graph $G\in G(n,p)$, we can bound the degrees by
+Moreover, a standard argument using Chernoff's inequality and the union bound implies that

 for every vertex $v\in V(G)$.

 Let~$D$ be the dense model of $S$ provided by Theorem~\ref{t:transference1}.
 In view of part~\ref{it:trans1-2} of Theorem~\ref{t:transference1}, it suffices to show that

 Let $Y^+$ be the set of vertices $u \in U_1$ for which $p\cdot d_D(u, U_2)>d_S(u, U_2)+\eps pn/16$ or~$p\cdot d_D(u, U_3)>d_S(u, U_3)+\eps pn/16$.
 Part~\ref{it:trans1-1deg} tells us $|Y^+|\leq \eps n/8$ and combined with~\eqref{eq:edeg} it follows